 The Case in Hindsight

-Many years later, James H. Hyslop tried to make sense of the case for the American Society for Psychical Research.
-After hearing from Clarke’s daughter, he (finally) published the Committee’s report along with Clarke’s pamphlet and other related documents.
-Amid this 232-page article, Hyslop explains that the Committee’s controversial conclusion “does not deny the existence of evidence in the matter, but the sufficiency of evidence.
+Many years later, James H. Hyslop tried to make sense of the case in a 232-page article for the American Society for Psychical Research.
+After hearing from Clarke’s daughter, he finally published the Committee’s report (pages 233-251) along with Clarke’s pamphlet and other related documents.
+Hyslop explains that the Committee’s controversial conclusion “does not deny the existence of evidence in the matter, but the sufficiency of evidence.
 That is a verdict with which every scientific man would have to agree.”
 Nonetheless, he also contends that the Committee was biased against a supernatural explanation and that their “denial of the ‘supernatural’ and the ‘occult’ involved a duty to explain [what happened] by some ‘natural’ hypothesis” (pp. 229-30).
 In other words, Hylsop nods when Crane, McLean, and Le Conte say there’s not enough there to prove supernatural stuff happened, but he crosses his arms and scowls at them for not offering any kind of explanation at all and for sidestepping the question of sufficient evidence of a natural explanation.

-Regardless of how well they completed their task, Crane, McLean, and Le Conte were one in a line of investigative committees appointed to handle alleged hauntings, a tradition going back at least as far the Cock Lane Ghost of 1762.
-In the 1880s, the Seybert Commission investigated Spiritualism, and presumably other committees probed other paranormal cases or subjects.
-In this sense, these groups served as first steps toward better-remembered and longer-lasting organizations with similar goals, namely, the Ghost Club and, following it, the Society for Psychical Research.
+Regardless of how well they completed their task, Crane, McLean, and Le Conte were one in a long line of investigative committees appointed to handle alleged hauntings.
+It’s a tradition going back at least as far as 1534, when Francis I, King of France, appointed such a committee to investigate claims that an Orleans churchyard was haunted.
+(See R.C.
+Finucane’s Ghosts: Appearances of the Dead & Cultural Transformation [Prometheus, 1996] pp. 109-111.)
+In 1762, another committee investigated the famous Cock Lane Ghost case, and in the 1880s, the Seybert Commission investigated Spiritualism.
+These and similar paranormal investigation “teams” helped shape better-remembered and longer-lasting organizations with similar goals, namely, London’s Ghost Club and the Society for Psychical Research.